kousik1004/Energy-Consumption-Forecasting-for-Sustainability/README.md

 - Detected seasonal consumption peaks during certain months.
 - Forecast models showed good prediction accuracy for short-term energy consumption.
 - Insights can help optimize energy supply and reduce wastage.

+---

+## ▶️ How to Run
+- Clone the repository
+- Open the Jupyter Notebook
+- Install the dependencies and run the code

+---